 ThyssenKrupp Marine Systems', engineering and shipbuilding specialists develop and produce both non-nuclear submarines and naval surface vessels for all current and future missions and tasks with one common goal: to always stay one step ahead of state-of-the-art technology and provide the best value for money.

-Since 1960 ThyssenKrupp Marine Systems' shipyards have supplied more than 160 submarines and 150 naval surface vessels to 25 navies worldwide.
+Since 1960, ThyssenKrupp Marine Systems' shipyards have supplied around 160 submarines and 130 naval surface vessels to 25 navies worldwide.

 A proven material package concept with shipyard consulting, technical assistance and support is the cornerstone to supplying naval surface vessels.